reis-r/Glass-type-prediction-with-Azure-ML/README.md

 Ba: Barium
 Fe: Iron

+The data is loaded to Azure using the `TabularDatasetFactory.from_delimited_files()` method.
+For the Automated ML run specifically, we have loaded the data as a Tabular dataset, treated it using the `clean_data()` function inside `train.py`, then exported it as CSV and registered it as an Azure dataset.
+This was done to make sure the data would be treated in the same way in both AutoML and Hyperdrive.
+It's not possible to create an AutoML remote job from an in-memory Pandas dataframe (which is the data type `clean_data()` returns.

 ### Task
 The task will be to predict the type of glass based on the data describing various characteristics of glass.